davidegat/AIRCBot/README.md

 Some features are not supported to avoid complexity, or for security reasons:
 - Supports only one channel at a time, to avoid excessive exposure.
-- Does not handle full CTCP (Client-To-Client Protocol) and does not handle DCC (Direct Client-to-Client) connections  at all.
+- Supports ACTIONS but not full CTCP protocol (Client-To-Client Protocol)
+- Does not handle DCC (Direct Client-to-Client) connections at all.
 - Requires local hosting of the LMStudio model to increase privacy, but can be modified to use an external API (see examples in code comments).

 ---